 What does DSTL hold?

 DSTL builds its portfolio by taking a universe of the 500 largest U.S. companies, then eliminating any stocks deemed expensive by free cash flow/enterprise value, as well as any companies with either high debt, volatile cash flows, or both.
-The resultant portfolio doesn’t look a thing like traditional value funds, with health care (23%), technology (22%), and industrials (14%) making up the lion’s share of assets.
+The resultant 100-stock portfolio doesn’t look a thing like traditional value funds, with health care (25%), technology (21%), and industrials (17%) dominating the portfolio.

 Most value funds measure value by metrics such as price-to-earnings (P/E), price-to-sales (P/S), and even price-to-book (P/B).
 But the Distillate ETF focuses on free cash flow (FCF)—whatever profits are left once a company makes operating and capital expenditures needed to maintain the business—divided by enterprise value (EV), a measure of company size that takes market capitalization, then factors in debt owed and cash on hand.